-Overall growth provides an indication as to the amount of growth achieved by students in the school, regardless of whether or not the student is on grade level.
-Based on the growth achieved by their students, the school is assigned a level between Level 1 and Level 5.
-A school or district earning a Level 5 indicates that we have significantly more confidence that students in this school or district are exceeding expected growth.
-We have significant confidence that students in schools and districts earning a Level 1 are not making expected growth.
+These metrics indicate the amount of growth achieved by students, regardless of whether the students are on grade level.
+Based on the growth achieved by their students, the school or district is assigned a level between Level 1 and Level 5.
+In a school or district earning a Level 5, we have significantly more confidence that students exceeded expected growth.
+On the other hand, we have significant confidence that students in a school or district that earned a Level 1 did not make expected growth.
+For business rules, suppression rules, and additional details, please see the TVAAS technical documentation (linked to the TVAAS Tennessee website) as well as the Accountability Protocol for the appropriate school year.
+All Accountability Protocols are published heres.